filips123/PWAsForFirefox/native/README.md

 * Debian-like Linux (pre-built DEB package & source installation)
 * Other Linux (source installation)
 * ~~macOS~~ (to be added in the future)

+### From Release Binaries

+You can download installers/packages and the shell completions from the [latest GitHub release](https://github.com/filips123/FirefoxPWA/releases/latest).

+On Windows, you will need to install the [Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) package.

+### From Development Binaries

+You can download and install [latest build artifact](https://github.com/filips123/FirefoxPWA/actions/workflows/native.yaml) from GitHub Actions builds.
+Note that these are development versions that may be unstable.

+On Windows, you will need to install the [Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) package.

 ### From Source